kamidev/aquarium/README.md

 Testing https://github.com/marketplace/dependabot-preview using some three year old Elixir sample code.
 For code that old, a manual update process was necessary to get started.
-But looking at automatically generated pull requests can be a good start after that.
+But looking at automatically generated pull requests works well after that.

 ## Installing